Marco-Vitale/Exam-WebApplication/README.md

 #### GET `api/users`

-* Description: get the list of the user in the db
+* Description: get the list of the name of the user in the db
 * Request body: _None_

 * Response: `200 OK` (success)